ryandeussing/jimhopper/_the-brain/cycles.md

 In the understanding I am sharing here, harnessing the seeking, satisfaction and embodiment circuitries to the cultivation of kindness, compassion, and love is the most basic and powerful form of the *seeking true goods* healing cycle.

-The benefits of cultivating love, kindness and compassion toward ourselves and others are many – especially for those of us who are suffering greatly and have thus far experienced little of these true goods in their lives.
+The benefits of cultivating kindness, compassion and love toward ourselves and others are many – especially for those of us who are suffering greatly and have thus far experienced little of these true goods in their lives.

 As with mindfulness, however, things can be more complex.
-Given the neglect, losses, abuses and betrayals that many people have experienced in their lives, feelings of love, kindness and compassion can trigger fear.
-This is normal, and there are many ways that people can be helped to gently and safely explore, understand and overcome these obstacles to receiving, cultivating and giving love, kindness and compassion.
+Given the neglect, losses, abuses and betrayals that many people have experienced in their lives, feelings of kindness, compassion and love can trigger fear.
+This is normal, and there are many ways that people can be helped to gently and safely explore, understand and overcome these obstacles to receiving, cultivating and giving kindness, compassion and love.

 ### Other 'True Goods'